wasi-master/coding-challenges/readme.md

 3. Online
    - Or run javascript code online in [jsfiddle](https://jsfiddle.net) or [tutorialspoint](https://www.tutorialspoint.com/online_javascript_editor.php)

-- A official guide on how to run rust scripts: <https://doc.rust-lang.org/book/ch01-02-hello-world.html#compiling-and-running-are-separate-steps/>
+- A guide by Fireship on how to run javascript: <https://fireship.io/courses/javascript/beginner-js-where-to-run/>

 ### C